AlexSkrypnyk/sandbox/README.md

 # sandbox

 Some changes to the README.md file.
-Fore release 0.9.0
+For release 0.11.0